-BAAL pays travel expenses for all three exec meetings and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation and annual executive dinner prior to the conference).
-It also, where necessary, covers the cost of one BAAL representative (the Chair or Chair's representative), attending AILA and meetings with the AcSS and BAAL affiliates, as relevant.
-You need to complete a form from the treasurer and provide all receipts.
+If face-to-face meetings are possible, BAAL pays travel expenses for all three EC meetings, and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation and annual executive dinner prior to the conference - if the conference is to take place face-to-face).
+It also, where necessary, covers the cost of one BAAL representative (the Chair or Chair's representative) to attend the AILA World Congress and meetings with the AcSS and BAAL affiliates, as relevant.
+A form from the treasurer needs to be completed and all receipts provided.
 Please try and book travel as far in advance as possible to reduce costs.